sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 In Java, a Map is an object that maps keys to values that cannot contain duplicate keys.
 It takes the place of the Dictionary class.
 The generic name of Hashtable is used for hash-based maps, and there are three classes that provide implementations that can provide various benefits such as guaranteeing the order of a map.

 In this tutorial, we’ll provide an overview of the Map interface, then discuss Hashtable, and the three class implementations: `HashMap`, `LinkedHashMap`, and `TreeMap`.
+We'll showcase the differences and benefits of each with an example program.

 ## The Map interface

 Whenever a developer needs to associate one value with another and wants to look the association up, they reach for a dictionary or Map in Java.
 When using a dictionary data structure, the keys are hashed using a hashing function which determines the position of where the value associated with the key will be stored.

 In Java, this hashing function is `hashCode()` which is a method on the base `Object` class from which all objects in Java inherit.
-By using this method a map is able to achieve constant lookup times for keys.
+By using this method, a map is able to achieve constant lookup times for keys.

-Let's look at a small program that uses a Map in Java.
+Let's review a small program that uses Map in Java.

 <PrismSyntaxHighlighter
 input={`import java.util.Hashtable;